claucia/cs50x-final-project/README.md

 ## Introduction

 This is my final project for the CS50 course.
-Here I had the opportunity to conect almost every topic covert in the course,  Pyhon, SQL, HTML, CSS and Flask, to mention a few.
+Here I had the opportunity to connect almost every topic covered in the course such as Pyhon, SQL, HTML, CSS and Flask, to mention a few.
 The idea of building a blood bank management system came from the desire to connect my current studies in computer science with my professional background as a Biomedical scients.

 ## Objectives